-Anyone who feels they have received unwanted, uncomfortable, or inappropriate sexual or romantic attention from a teacher, other leader or community member at the SFBC is invited to contact a member of the council directly or through another person if that is more comfortable.
+Anyone who feels they have received unwanted, uncomfortable, or inappropriate sexual or romantic attention from a teacher, other leader or community member at the SFBC is invited to contact the center director or any member of the SFBC council, either directly or through another person.

 I undertake the training principle of abstention from false speech.